Roast squash, sage, chestnut and pancetta risotto

 METHOD

-1. Preheat your oven to 190°C/gas 5.
+1. Preheat your oven to 200°C/gas 5.
 Cut the butternut squash in half and scoop out the seeds.
-Put these to one side.
-Cut the squash lengthways into 0.5cm/¼ inch slices.
-Bash up your coriander and chillies with a pinch of salt and pepper in a pestle and mortar (or use a metal bowl and the end of a rolling pin).
+Cut the squash into pieces.
+Bash up your coriander and chillies with a pinch of salt and pepper in a pestle and mortar.
 Dust this over your squash with a tablespoon of olive oil.
 Toss around until completely coated.
-Line up snugly in a roasting tray and bake for around 30 minutes until the flesh and skin are soft to the touch.
+Line up in a roasting tray and bake for around 30-40 minutes until the flesh and skin are soft to the touch.
 Now get all your ingredients ready and start making your basic risotto.

 2. Remove the squash from the oven and lay your pancetta over it.
-Mix the squash seeds, chestnuts and sage leaves with a little olive oil, salt and pepper.
-Sprinkle over the squash and pancetta and place back in the oven for about 5 to 10 minutes until the pancetta is crisp.
+Add the chestnuts and sage leaves with a little olive oil, salt and pepper.
+Sprinkle the squash with the pancetta slices.
+Place back in the oven for about 5 to 10 minutes until the pancetta is crisp.

 3. Once the squash has cooled down a little, shake off the pancetta and chestnuts and finely chop the squash – it will be quite mushy but that’s fine.
 I go for half of it fine and half chunky.
 Add this to the risotto at the end of Stage 3.
 Carry on as normal through the basic recipe, season to taste and serve with the pancetta, chestnuts, sage leaves and squash seeds sprinkled over the top.